Oil-based mud

+Requirements and composition

 The requirements are a gravity of 36–37 API, a flash point of 180 F, fire point of 200 F and an aniline point of 140 F.

 Emulsifiers are important to oil-based mud due to the likelihood of contamination.
 The water phase of oil-based mud can be freshwater, or a solution of sodium or calcium chloride.
 The external phase is oil and does not allow the water to contact the formation.
 The shales don't become water wet.

 Poor stability of the emulsion results in the two layers separating into two distinct layers.